Search for suspects in California ‘massacre’ of 6 continues

 Deputies responded around 3:30 a.m.
 Monday to reports of multiple shots fired at the residence in unincorporated Goshen, some 35 miles (56 kilometers) southeast of Fresno.

-“Actually the report was that an active shooter was in the area because of the number of shots that were being fired,” Boudreaux said.
+“Actually the report was that an active shooter was in the area because of the number of shots that were being fired,” Boudreaux said at the news conference.

 Deputies found two victims dead in the street and a third person fatally shot in the doorway of the residence, Boudreaux said.